 - You have a tight budget for your trip

-Note that the New York CityPass lasts 9 days from your first use, so you don't need to do it all in your first two or three days in New York.
-The best use of your pass is to space your visits and use it at least two or three times a day.
+Keep in mind that the New York CityPass lasts 9 days from your first use, so you don't need to do it all in your first two or three days in New York.
+The best use of your pass is to spread out your visits and use it at least two or three times a day.